stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2023-02-24: [StGit v2.2.0][v2.2.0] has been released.

+This release contains several quality of life features, including new options for specifying patches and branches on the command line.
+And improved performance.

+#### Patch Locator Syntax

+In addition to being able to specify patches by name, StGit now supports several new alternatives for specifying patches:

+- By relative offset from the topmost patch, e.g. `-1`, `+3`, or `~2`.
+- By their absolute index in the stack, e.g. `0` or `12`.
+- By offset from another patch, e.g. `some-patch~` or `some-patch+2`.
+- By relative offset from the last visible patch, e.g. `^` or `^2`.

+The new patch locator syntax is detailed in the [`stg`](man/stg) man page.

+#### New Options for `stg series`

+To complement the new patch locator syntax, new `-O`/`--offsets` and `-I/--indices` options display each patch's relative offset from top and absolute index, respectively.

+The new `-r`/`--reverse` option allows the stack to be shown top-side up.
+This may produce a more intuitive view of the stack for some StGit users.
+Consider adding a `stack` alias using this option, for example with `git config --global stgit.alias.stack 'series -rOP'`.

+Speaking of aliases, now each of the "Display Options" for `stg series` have a `--no-xxx` variant.
+These can be helpful for masking options used in series aliases.
+For example, the `stack` offset suggested above could be run as `stg stack --no-offsets` to disable display of offsets.

+Finally, the `--short` option now takes an optional integer value to specify the number of patches to show.

+#### Branch Locators

+StGit now supports specifying a branch using the same `@{-<n>}` syntax supported by `git`.
+This enables, for example, switching to the previously checked-out branch with `stg branch @{-1}` or just `stg branch -` (where `-` is synonymous with `@{-1}`).

+#### Command Line Options

+The `--signoff` option now has a short variant `-s`.
+This is a breaking change.
+The `--submodules` no longer has a `-s` short option.
+Similarly, the `--series` options for `stg import`, `stg float`, and `stg sync` now use `-S` instead of `-s` for their short variants.

+#### Gitoxide

+StGit now uses [Gitoxide][gitoxide] (gix crate) instead of libgit2 (git2 crate) as its git access library.
+In addition to being a pure-Rust dependency, gitoxide has considerably less startup overhead (4x) than git2.
+This has a big impact on the latency of StGit commands.

+See the [changelog](changelog/) for more details on this release.

 ### 2023-01-16: Blog Post: [How I Keep Using Stacked Git at $WORK][stgit-at-work2]

 [This blog post][stgit-at-work2] from lthms describes their